derecles/epl-possession-analysis/README.md

 **The script scrape.py is not going to stop until it has successfully completed, it is manually interrupted, or there is a network error during execution.
 As a result of explicit waits, this script will take at least 9.5 hours to complete and will repeatedly open and close Chrome instances.
 If the script is interrupted, the csv file will be deleted and re-created upon the next run.**

-In order to scrape the data, you need to have [Selenium WebDriver](https://www.seleniumhq.org/) for Python.
+In order to scrape the data, you need to have [Selenium WebDriver](https://www.seleniumhq.org/) for Python installed.
 Once you are ready, run the following command in the cloned repo:

 ```
 python3 scrape.py